pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 To make sure you are correctly setup with a working subscription, make sure you can log in to the Azure portal.
 Go to <https://portal.azure.com> Once logged in, feel free to browse around a little bit to get to know the surroundings!

 It might be a good idea to keep a tab with the Azure Portal open during the workshop, to keep track of the Azure resources you create.
-We will only use CLI based tools during the workshop, but everything will be visible in the portal, and all the resources we create could also be created using the portal.
+We will mostly use CLI based tools during the workshop, but everything will be visible in the portal, and all the resources we create could also be created using the portal.

 ## 2.2.
 Azure Cloud Shell